SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="user-groups"></a>Managing user groups

 To simplify user management, users with the same permissions can be placed into user groups representing typical permission sets.
 A single user can be part of multiple user groups.
-New account will usually contain four user groups by default.
+New accounts will usually contain four user groups by default.
 These user groups have common useful permission settings:

 * admins: A group with all permissions set.
 * business: Users in this group can work with all devices and their data, but cannot administer the account.